abpframework/abp/docs/en/Modules/Index.md

 * **Permission Management**: Used to persist permissions.
 * **Setting Management**: Used to persist settings.
 * **Tenant Management**: Used to manage tenants for a [multi-tenant](../Multi-Tenancy.md) application.
-* **Users**: Used the abstract users, so other modules can depend on this instead of the Identity module.
+* **Users**: Used to abstract users, so other modules can depend on this instead of the Identity module.

 Documenting the modules is in the progress.
 See [this repository](https://github.com/abpframework/abp/tree/master/modules) for source code of all modules.